Netatalk/netatalk/doc/manpages/man5/afp_voluuid.conf.5.md

 > It is also used by the MySQL CNID backend.

-> This file should not be thoughtlessly edited and be copied onto another server.
+> This file should not be thoughtlessly edited or copied onto another server.

 # Examples